 Who should use this specification

-This specification contains the data requirements for the 2019-20 financial year onwards.
+This specification contains the data requirements for the 2025-26 financial year onwards.

+Investment bodies that are a BTR entity or BTR payment recipient are required to report using version 14.0.0 from the 2025-26 financial year onwards.

+For definitions of BTR entity and BTR payment recipient, see the data definition for BTR entity or payment recipient (9.225).

+Other investment bodies may continue to report using existing AIIR versions 10.0.2, 11.0.1 and 12.0.0 subject to the eligibility reporting criteria contained within those speciifications.

 Investment bodies may be impacted by the measures introduced by the Treasury Laws Amendment (Making Sure Foreign Investors Pay Their Fare Share of Tax in Australia and Other Measures) Act 2019 (Stapled Structures legislation) which applies to certain stapled structures and other investment arrangements by limiting access to concessions currently available to foreign investors in respect of certain passive income.